Energising Development project in the founding states of the Mano River Union: Liberia, Sierra Leone, Guinea

 Lead executing agency: Ministry of Lands, Mines and Energy

-In addition, 153 solar cocoa bean dryers have been built for and with local farmers’ cooperatives.
-They improve the quantity and quality of the harvested cocoa, thus helping to boost the farmers’ incomes in the cooperatives.
+Solar dryers for cocoa farmers.
+EnDev developed a solar dryer in cooperation with local cooperatives.
+They dry the beans more quickly and improve the quality of the harvested cocoa, thus helping to boost the farmers’ incomes.

 Improved cooking technologies.
 Most of the population cooks with firewood or charcoal.
 EnDev supports the development, construction and marketing of improved stoves that use less energy, emit fewer pollutants, reduce cooking time and are more durable.
 Metal workers were trained to strengthen local production.
 EnDev conducts tests and also improves large stoves, for example for school kitchens.